laylavish/uBlockOrigin-HUGE-AI-Blocklist/README.md

 ### Installing it with uBlacklist

-**One-click filter import (Only for Chrome, Firefox doesn't support one-click import)**
+**One-click filter import**

-If you use Google Chrome/Chromium and have [uBlacklist installed](https://chromewebstore.google.com/detail/ublacklist/pncfbmialoiaghdehhbnbhkkgmjanfhe), you can import the list in just one click.
-Click [this link](https://iorate.github.io/ublacklist/subscribe?name=Main+AI+Blocklist&url=https://raw.githubusercontent.com/laylavish/uBlockOrigin-HUGE-AI-Blocklist/main/list_uBlacklist.txt) to automatically subscribe to the list.
+If you use [uBlacklist](https://ublacklist.github.io/) and have subscription links enabled, you can import the list right away.
+Click [this link](https://ublacklist.github.io/rulesets/subscribe?name=Main+AI+Blocklist&url=https%3A%2F%2Fraw.githubusercontent.com%2Flaylavish%2FuBlockOrigin-HUGE-AI-Blocklist%2Fmain%2Flist_uBlacklist.txt) to subscribe to the list.

 **Manual Import**